Ascher176/cse15l-lab-report-1/lab-report-1.md

 ## Visual Studio Code
 I had VScode installed on my laptop since I have been using it before this class (for CSE 8B).
-However, I will include the instructions on how I did it.
+However, I will include the instructions on how I installed it.
 The link where it can be installed: [https://code.visualstudio.com/](https://code.visualstudio.com/).
 ![Image](image4.jpg)